Turkish rice (şehriyeli pilav) – definitely one of the most famous dishes in Turkey!

 This is a quicker version to the completely traditional method of making şehriyeli pilav.

-We’ll explain more about that at the end.
-This is a method that works well for us.
+It’s a method that works very well for us.

 And, based on lots of feedback over the years, this recipe works for others, too.

-This recipe for Turkish rice makes enough pilav to serve as a side dish for four people.
+This recipe makes enough pilav to serve as a side dish for four people.

 However much you decide to make, the easy thing to remember is you just use twice as much water as rice and it should cook perfectly.